How It Works

 Plan, execute, and track multi-step engineering work with agent coordination, durable execution state, and rollback built in.

-review the generated plan
+Keshro builds the plan

 Under the hood